In this tutorial I cover the following topics

 #define VOLTAGE A0 int sensorValue = 0; int i = 0; int getButtonNumber(int val) { if (val <= 47) return 1; else if (val <= 137) return 2; else if (val <= 209) return 3; else if (val <= 630) return 4; else if (val <= 1023) return 0; } void setup() { Serial.begin(9600); } void loop() { sensorValue = analogRead(VOLTAGE); Serial.print(i); i++; Serial.print(" "); Serial.println(getButtonNumber(sensorValue)); delay(1000); } |

-The downside is that this can only detect one button press at a time, the button with the lowest resistor value is returned, and the output varies when different voltages are used to power it requiring an update to our software.
+The downside is that output from voltage divider varies when different voltages are used so it require an update to your software.

-So far, so good but this soltion has two drawbacks which makes it working only for a project with a small number of buttons.
+So far, so good but this solution has two drawbacks which makes it working only for a project with a small number of buttons.

 - Every time you change the number of buttons, you have to measure what have changed -- you have to measure ADC values for newly added button(s).
-Neext you have to update our source code.
+Next you have to update your source code.

 - What is worse, voltage resolution is not constant.
 The more buttons you have, the shortest voltage ranges you will have.